mautic/developer-documentation-new/docs/plugins/config.rst

     * - ``formTheme``
       - The view that formats the configuration form elements, e.g., ``HelloWorldBundle:FormTheme\Config``.
     * - ``parameters``
-      - An array of custom config elements.
-You can use ``$event->getParametersFromConfig('HelloWorldBundle')`` to retrieve them from the plugin’s config file.
+      - An array of custom configuration elements. ``Use $event->getParametersFromConfig('HelloWorldBundle')`` to retrieve them from the plugin’s configuration file.

-Manipulating configuration before save
+Modify configuration before saving
 --------------------------------------

-To manipulate or clean up the form data before it is saved, use the ``ConfigEvents::CONFIG_PRE_SAVE`` event.
-This event is triggered just before the values are saved into the ``local.php`` file.
-It allows the plugin to adjust the values before they are written.
+To modify the form data before saving, use the ``ConfigEvents::CONFIG_PRE_SAVE event``.
+This  event is triggered just before values are saved to the ``local.php`` file, allowing the plugin to adjust them.

-Registering the subscriber
+Register the event subscriber
 --------------------------

-Remember that the subscriber must be registered through the plugin’s configuration in the ``services[events]`` `section <https://devdocs.mautic.org/en/latest/plugins/config.html#service-config-items>`_.
+Register the subscriber through the plugin’s configuration in the ``services[events]`` `section <https://devdocs.mautic.org/en/latest/plugins/config.html#service-config-items>`_.
 This ensures that the plugin listens for the events and reacts accordingly.

 Config form
 =============

 The form type is used to generate the form fields in the main configuration form.
-Refer to the `Forms documentation <https://devdocs.mautic.org/en/latest/components/forms.html>`_ for more information on using form types.
+See the `Forms documentation <https://devdocs.mautic.org/en/latest/components/forms.html>`_ for more information about using form types.

 Remember that the form type must be registered through the plugin’s config in the ``services[forms]`` `section <https://devdocs.mautic.org/en/latest/plugins/config.html#service-config-items>`_
 .